rush86999/atomic-generative-ai-landing/content/_index.md

 workflow:
   title: "What if you could have a chat with your calendar?
 (Coming Soon!)"
   image: "/images/banner.svg"
-  description: "Powered by ChatGPT, You can have a conversation to meet, update, create and more with your calendar."
+  description: "Powered by ChatGPT, You can have a conversation to meet, update, create and more with your calendar.
+Most importantly, you can teach it your preferences and priorities."

 # call_to_action
 call_to_action: